Devonta Smith Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Smith's 28 receiving yards in his lone career matchup against the Cowboys are 28.0 more than his over/under for Saturday's game.
+- Smith put up 28 receiving yards in his lone career matchup against the Cowboys, 28.0 more than his over/under in Saturday's game.

-- Smith did not have a touchdown catch in that matchup against the Cowboys.
+- Smith did not have a touchdown catch in that outing against the Cowboys.

-- The Cowboys are allowing 259.9 passing yards per game this year, the NFL's 24th-ranked pass defense.

-- The Cowboys have conceded 22 passing TDs this season (1.4 per game), ranking them seventh among NFL defenses.
+- With 22 passing TDs allowed this year, the Cowboys defense is ranked seventh in the league.

 Recent Performances

-- Smith put together a 54-yard performance against the Football Team last week on three catches (18 yards per catch) while being targeted six times.
+- Smith put together a 54-yard performance against the Football Team last week on three catches (18 yards per reception) while being targeted six times.

-- Smith's during his last three games stat line reveals 11 catches for 174 yards and one touchdown.
-He put up 58.0 yards per game, and was targeted 18 times.
+- Smith's stat line over his last three outings shows 11 catches for 174 yards and one touchdown.
+He averaged 58.0 receiving yards per game and was targeted 18 times.

 Smith's Philadelphia Teammates